 #1 Ensure You Have the Right Gear

 If you aren’t going by RV, the first thing you need to do is make sure you have purchased a good tent or tents, which will provide you all with enough room to sleep and live comfortably for the duration of your trip.
 Pick up some hiking boots, make sure there are plenty of warm, comfortable sleeping bags, and also gather all the essentials in terms of food, toiletries, medications, and first aid kit.
 To make things easier, draw up a dedicated checklist and ensure that it is ticked off when packing to go and return.
+This interactive camping checklist from Outdoor Union should prove to be very handy.

 #2 Plan Everything Carefully